britannic/blacklist/internal/edgeos/README.md

 ``` go
 func StrToBool(s string) bool
 ```
-StrToBool converts a string ("true" or "false") to it's boolean equivalent
+StrToBool converts a string ("true" or "false") to boolean